-Interest expense increased by \$89 million, or 34%, to \$348 million for the year ended December 31, 2016 as compared to \$259 million for the same period of 2015.
-The increase is primarily due to increased interest expense on securitized debt, collateralized by seasoned subprime residential mortgage loans of \$82 million and increased interest expense on the non-Agency repurchase agreement of \$30 million.
+Interest expense increased by \$89 million, or 34%, to \$348 million for the year ended December 31, 2016, as compared to \$259 million for the same period of 2015.
+The increase was primarily due to increased interest expense on securitized debt, collateralized by seasoned subprime residential mortgage loans of \$82 million and increased interest expense on the non-Agency repurchase agreement of \$30 million.
 These increases were partially offset by decreased interest expense on Agency repurchase agreements of \$18 million, securitized debt, collateralized by non-Agency RMBS of \$15 million and jumbo prime residential mortgage loans of \$7 million, respectively, due to their lower balances as compared to the same period of 2015.
-The increased expense on securitized debt, collateralized by seasoned subprime residential mortgage loans is driven by higher liability balance compared to the prior period.
-The increase in non-Agency repurchase agreements interest expense is due to additional non-Agency RMBS pledged as collateral for repurchase financing, as we tend to use longer term repurchase agreements to finance non-agency holdings resulting in a higher interest expense.
+The increased expense on securitized debt, collateralized by residential mortgage loans was driven by higher liability balance compared to 2015.
+The increase in non-Agency repurchase agreements interest expense is due to additional non-Agency RMBS pledged as collateral for repurchase financing, as we used longer term repurchase agreements to finance non-Agency holdings resulting in a higher interest expense for 2016.